bartek-swiderski92/GoMikeDesigns/README.md

 * results poorly in accessibility
 * uses black-hat SEO techniques
 * structure of the website isn't properly designed (headings, missing sections etc.)

+### The project reviews following skills:
+* Optimizes the size and speed of a website
+* Researches web development best practices
+* Ensures the accessibility of a website according to WCAG2.0
+* Writes current, maintainable code in HTML & CSS
+* Analyzes the search engine performance of a website

 ### The project is based on below scenario:
 <br>